 Difficulties in DMSO Research

 Unfortunately, researchers can’t test DMSO in double-blind studies.
 Its garlic smell makes it obvious which test subjects have the drug and which ones have a placebo.
 This makes it difficult to conduct clinical trials.
 Drug companies are concerned that the garlic smell will make the drug difficult to sell to doctors and the public.

 Trials have not been done on DMSO for herpes.

-MSM is an oxidized version of DMSO that’s gaining popularity.
-You can read about it on Dr. Axe’s website here.
+MSM is an oxidized version of DMSO that is gaining popularity.
+It’s out of the purview of this article, but you can read about it on Dr. Axe’s website here.